Movement Coordination Centre Europe: History

 The genesis of the MCCE began in 1999 when the EU and NATO identified shortfalls in military capability as the world emerged from a cold war environment into a more dynamic expeditionary operational era.
 The two main findings that led to the founding of the MCCE were a shortage of both strategic airlift and sealift capabilities and the absence of a coordinating body to optimise strategic lift efficiency.
 At the same time, projects were created to generate additional capacity: Strategic Airlift Capability (SAC) and Strategic Air Lift International Solution (SALIS) (its centre is co-located in the MCCE) for airlift, and Multinational Sealift Steering Committee (MSCC) for sealift.

-The MCCE was officially established on 1 July 2007 as the merger of the earlier European Airlift Centre and the Sealift Coordination Centre.
+The MCCE was officially established on 1 July 2007 as the merger of the earlier European Airlift Coordination Cell (EACC) and the Sealift Coordination Centre (SCC).
 On this date, the initial 15 signatory countries became official members.
 The MCCE has since been through several cycles of expansion.
-The MCCE is known as a world-class centre of expertise in the international defence multimodal movement arena, coordinating members’ strategic movement requirements and offers in the most effective and efficient manner.